Home > Analyses > Consumer Defensive > Dollar Tree, Inc.

 Risk Analysis

-The following table summarizes key risks associated with Dollar Tree, Inc., highlighting their likelihood and potential impact on investment decisions:
+Below is a table summarizing key risks facing Dollar Tree, Inc., including their likelihood and potential impact:

 | Category | Description | Probability | Impact |